15 Ways to Prepare Your Garden for the Fall Season Transition

 1. Assess Your Garden’s Needs

-Check out your garden’s current condition to see what’s going well and what needs a little help.
+Check out your garden’s current condition to see what’s going well and what needs help.

 Are your summer flowers still looking healthy, or are they starting to droop?
 Are there any spots in your garden that seem to be struggling because of pests or diseases?

 By taking this time to size up your garden’s health, you can decide which plants should stay, which might need to go, and which ones deserve some extra TLC.
-Assessing your garden now not only keeps it looking great but also lets you tackle any problems before they get worse.
+Assessing your garden now keeps it looking great and lets you tackle any problems before they get worse.

 preparing your garden for fall: café au lait dahlia along the white picket fence